-Why Employee Recognition Program is Important
+Why having a Employee Recognition Program is Important?

 Employee recognition is critically important for every company regardless of the industry.
 But, unfortunately, many companies fail to implement a successful employee recognition strategy.
 It’s never too late to start, and the world’s greatest companies continually evolve their employee recognition programs.